 Case to carry your Steam Deck

-There are a ton of options for cases on the market, from the infamous Project Killswitch, to something much more minimal like the Deckmate (though this is more like a fancy kickstand than a proper case — our review unit is on its way to us).
+There are a ton of options for cases on the market, from the infamous Project Killswitch, to something much more minimal like the Deckmate (though this is more like a fancy kickstand than a proper case).

 There are cheaper alternatives, like this one by Spigen.